fudaylcavus/Discord-Selfbot/readme.md

 #### Info

 All commands are made for my credentials.
 Therefore, this isn't ready to instant use.
-(Config/credentials.json) working on it...
+(Config/credentials.json) ~working on it...~
+(I stopped working because using selfbot in Discord is not allowed anymore.)